 Request for Reclassification

 Non-resident students must pay non-resident tuition and fees until such time as they can establish Texas residency by establishing a domicile.
-Clear and convincing evidence must be presented to the Director of Records and Registration that the student has maintained a domicile for 12 consequtive months immediately preceding the census date of the term in which reclassification is sought.
+Clear and convincing evidence must be presented to the Registrar that the student has maintained a domicile for 12 consequtive months immediately preceding the census date of the term in which reclassification is sought.
 A request for reclassification must be completed and submitted with supporting documentation (see page two of the form for acceptable documentation).
 Students should not assume they will be eligible for resident tuition or a waiver after their first year living in Texas.